 This level of customization makes AI keyboards far more valuable than generic writing tools.
 You're essentially building a personalized job application assistant that understands your industry, experience, and career goals.

 I recently worked with a client who landed a six-figure job that she applied for entirely from her phone while commuting on the train.
 The AI keyboard made all the difference, allowing her to craft professional-quality applications during otherwise "dead" time.
+What would have taken her two hours at home took just 35 minutes on mobile, and she beat hundreds of other applicants who waited until they got home to apply.

 Mobile job searching offers several advantages: